Office Of Educational Technology & Assessment

 Identify the maximum number of points for achieving the highest level of quality.
 Assign a number to each of the lower levels of quality.
 Typically, the gradations are in increments of 1 point.
 Multiply the maximum point value by the total number of dimensions.
 This is the total point value for the assessment.
 For example, if you have 3 levels (poor, average, excellent) the highest level is worth 3 points, the middle level is worth 2 points and the lowest level is worth 1 point.
 If there are 7 dimensions, the total point value for this assessment is 21 points.

-of a rubric with points assigned to the 3 levels of quality
+See an example of a rubric with points assigned to the 3 levels of quality

 Although most rubrics have at least 1 point for the lowest value, you can have a zero for the lowest gradation.